kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 - Use WebSocket.
 - Use Docker.

+## Events & Communication

+In this section we will talk about different events that HKube sends the algorithm, and the algorithm sends to HKube.
+Also, we will talk about Sub-Pipelines.
-## Events From Hkube to Algorithm
+### Events From HKube to Algorithm
 ---

-These events are sent from Hkube to your algorithm.
+These events are sent from HKube to your algorithm.

 * [Initialize](#event-initialize)
 * [Start](#event-start)